Use the Library

 Uppsala University Library's Special collections are available for research and study in the Special Reading Rooms at Carolina Rediviva.

 Group study rooms

 At Almedalsbiblioteket, the Carolina Library, the Library for Economic Sciences, the Earth Sciences Library and the Medical Library there are bookable group rooms.

 Food and drink

-You are not allowed to eat in the library, but there are cafés/restaurants and student pantrys on the campus areas and at Carolina Rediviva.
+You are not allowed to eat in the library, but there are cafés/restaurants and student pantries on the campus areas.

 No coffee may be drunk in Carolina Rediviva, the Blåsenhus Library and the Karin Boye Library, but is allowed in the other subject libraries.